 Although I am a terrible liar, a crappy actress, and a dreadful poker player, I do believe in the “fake it ’til you make it” philosophy.
+Or, as Neil Gaiman so eloquently rephrased it, “Pretend you’re good at it.”
 Especially as it applies to personal style.
 Life is tiring, difficult, and constantly in flux.
 Virtually no one will feel cheerful, energetic, and serene at all times, and if a lack of cheerfulness, energy, and serenity continues for an extended period, it becomes harder and harder to tap back into that positivity.
 Sometimes, you’ve gotta generate it yourself by any means necessary.

 And dressing the part can help.
 A ton.

 - If you’ve fallen into a tee-shirts-and-jeans rut and are starting to feel sad and slovenly, start by dressing up on Tuesdays and Thursdays.
 If you find you feel better on those days, start adding more dressy days in until it becomes routine.

 - If lack of social interaction is dampening your spirits and cramping your personal style, make some excuses to go out!
 Start researching new restaurants or free events in your hometown, check out a new band or take the kids to a family-friendly theater event.
 Make everyone in attendance get dolled up to lend festivity to the occasion.

 - Along those same lines, throw a party or two.
 Yes, I know, parties are loads of work, but I’m not talking black-tie, here.
 Have two or three friends over for dinner, and tell them it’ll be “quasi-fancy.”
 Throw a Mad Men-themed party with your nearest and dearest.
 Or just invite over a newish acquaintance; Spending time with new friends tends to force us to dust off our manners and our sassiest duds.